Water Equipment Show

 The Water Equipment Show exhibition opens at 08:30hrs and the Technical Sessions open at 09:30hrs with the “Welcome presentation”.

-The Water Equipment Show is the leading event for those operating within the water and wastewater industries, showcasing the wide range of equipment and services that are available from many of the leading manufacturers, suppliers and contractors.
+The Water Equipment Show is the leading event for those operating within the water and wastewater industries, showcasing the wide range of equipment and services that are available from many of the UK's leading manufacturers, suppliers and contractors.
+The technical conference and breakout sessions also reflect the show's considerable impact within the UK water industry.

 The show closes at 16:00hrs.